danysglez/DanySGlez/README.md

 ## My name is Daniel 😊

-🔭 I’m currently in career transition
+- 🔭 I’m currently in career transition
+- 💻 Web Developer in progress

+> Un cuban

 <!--
 **DanySGlez/DanySGlez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.